Jump to Section

-Understanding the Need to Rebuild Indexes in MS SQL Server
+Understanding the need to rebuild Indexes in MS SQL Server

 Database indexes, much like the index in a book, allow for quicker data retrieval.